Naming of chemical elements: Suffixes

 There are some standard suffixes for the element names.
 The suffix -ium, or less commonly -um, usually denotes a metallic element, or at least one that was thought to be metallic when it was discovered (helium is not a metal, and germanium, selenium, and tellurium are more typically termed metalloids or nonmetals).
 It arose from the Latin suffix of metals such as aurum (gold) and ferrum (iron).
 The suffix -on is used by some nonmetals (boron, carbon, silicon) as well as the noble gases from neon downward.
 For the noble gases, it arises from the Greek-adjective names of the stable noble gases (neon, argon, krypton, and xenon), with radon matching its source radium as well as adding the -on suffix.
 For the nonmetals, the -on was generalised to boron and silicon from the ending of "carbon".
 The -ine suffix is used only for the halogens, with chlorine being named first, and the others being named to match.
 The suffix -gen is used for three other nonmetals forming diatomic molecules (hydrogen, nitrogen, and oxygen).
 Suffixes were used more inconsistently before 1784, with tungsten (discovered 1783) the last element discovered whose English name lacks a standard suffix.

 The naming rules promulgated by IUPAC in 2002 declared that all newly discovered elements should have names ending in -ium, for linguistic consistency.
 In 2016, this was amended so that elements in the halogen and noble gas groups would receive the traditional -ine and -on suffixes.
 This amendment was put into practice for tennessine (element 117) and oganesson (element 118); it was noted that the 2002 recommendations had apparently not anticipated that these elements would be reached as quickly as they were.

 Chemical symbol

-Once an element has been named, a one-, or two-letter symbol must be ascribed to it so it can be easily referred to in such contexts as the periodic table.
-The first letter is always capitalised.
-While the symbol is often a contraction of the element's name, it may sometimes not match the element's name when the symbol is based on non-English words; examples include "Pb" for lead (from plumbum in Latin) or "W" for tungsten (from Wolfram in German).
+Once an element has been named, a one- or two-letter symbol must be ascribed to it so it can be easily referred to in such contexts as the periodic table.
+The first letter is always capitalized.
+While the symbol is often a contraction of the element's name, it may sometimes not match the element's English name; for example, "Pb" for lead (from Latin plumbum) or "W" for tungsten (from German Wolfram).
 Elements which have only temporary systematic names are given temporary three-letter symbols (e.g. Uue for ununennium, the undiscovered element 119).